 \sparagraph{XOV with serializable isolation (XOV\#).} The XOV\# architecture, presented in Fabric\#~\cite{ruan2020transactional}, is mainly different from XOV and XOV++ in that XOV\# is serializable, while XOV and XOV++ are strong serializable.
 To achieve this isolation level, XOV\# incrementally constructs a dependency graph that keeps track of all dependencies, including those that span across blocks in the ordering phase.
 Once a transaction is ordered, XOV\# immediately drops this transaction if there is a dependency cycle involved.
 The resulting acyclic schedule is guaranteed to be serializable, thus, no extra MVCC validation is needed in XOV\#.
 To ensure a fair comparison with other architectures, we run XOV\# under the strong serializability isolation level while keeping the remaining design dimensions the same as the original XOV\# (the XOV+reorder+block\_pipelining bar).
-XOV\# performs worse than vanilla XOV in all workloads \wA to \wD due to the overhead of maintaining a large dependency graph and detecting cycles.
+XOV\# performs worse than vanilla XOV in all workloads \A to \D due to the overhead of maintaining a large dependency graph and detecting cycles.
 This suggests that the performance improvement reported in Fabric\# is mainly due to a more relaxed isolation level.